katyjg/mxlive/imm/help/user_interface.rst

 Interface regions
 -----------------

-The LIMS user interface consists of three main regions, the contents of which depend on the type of object being managed, and the usage context.
+The MxLIVE user interface consists of three main regions, the contents of which depend on the type of object being managed, and the usage context.
 These regions are (from top to bottom):

     *The navigation area*